Mpak1996/covid19dash/README.md

 # Covid19Dash

-React.js app for covid 19 pandemic with API, node.js and php
+React.js web application for covid 19 pandemic with API, node.js and PHP.